Common Anti Air Modular Missile (CAMM)

 The Common Anti-Air Modular Missile (CAMM) is described by MBDA as;

-The missile will be the core component of the Future Local Area Air Defence System (FLAADS) requirement for both land and naval environments, replacing Rapier FSC and Seawolf.
+The missile is the core component of what was the Future Local Area Air Defence System (FLAADS) requirement for both land and naval environments, replacing Rapier FSC and Seawolf.

-The wider systems are called Sea Ceptor and Land Ceptor.
+The wider systems are called Sea Ceptor and Land Ceptor/Sky Sabre.

 Common Anti-Air Modular Missile (CAMM) History